enormandeau/github_tutorial/README.md

 - Creating easy documentation and tutorials
 - Tracking code modifications and versions
 - Showing your project is alive
-- Improving your carreer
+- Improving your career

 Git and GitHub can help you accomplish the above.
-However, **they will require some work** to get you started, but **it should also fun to learn**.
+However, **they will require some work** to get you started, but **it can also be fun to learn**.
 Let the geeky part of you enjoy this.
 You don't have to be a scientist all the time!

 ## What to expect from this tutorial
-After going trough this tutorial, you should:
+After going trough this tutorial, you will:
 - Have a solid grasp of revision control
 - Know the basics of how to use Git and GitHub
 - Know which graphical interfaces are available for your OS